Last Updated on June 3, 2024 by Soumya

 Where to stay in Istanbul for one day?

 Since you are going to be in Istanbul only for one day, deciding where to stay is crucial.
-You do not want to waste your precious 24 hours in commuting, do you?
-That’s why, I highly recommend staying in the Sultanahmet area.
+You do not want to waste your precious 24 hours commuting, do you?
+That’s why I highly recommend staying in the Sultanahmet area.

-Sultanahmet, also referred to as the Fatih District, is literally the historic heart of Istanbul.
+Sultanahmet, also known as the Fatih District, is literally the historic heart of Istanbul.
 Almost all Istanbul highlights are located in Sultanahmet or nearby.
-For example, Hagia Sophia, the Blue Mosque, and the Hippodrome at in Sultanahmet.
-And you can easily walk/take the tram to other nearby attractions such as Grand Bazaar, Basilica Cistern, Topkapi Palace, and Galata Tower.
+For example, Hagia Sophia, the Blue Mosque, and the Hippodrome are in Sultanahmet.
+You can easily walk or take the tram to other nearby attractions such as Grand Bazaar, Basilica Cistern, Topkapi Palace, and Galata Tower.

 Some of my favorite hotels in the area are the Haci Bayram Hotel, the Angel’s Home, and the White House Hotel.
-Haci Bayram is a cozy 3-star hotel that features a terrace with gorgeous views of the Blue Mosque.
-The staff is friendly and their rooms are impeccably neat. ▶️ CHECK OUT REVIEWS OF HACI BAYRAM HOTEL HERE.
+Haci Bayram is a cozy 3-star hotel with a terrace with gorgeous views of the Blue Mosque.
+The staff is friendly, and the rooms are impeccably neat. ▶️ CHECK OUT REVIEWS OF HACI BAYRAM HOTEL HERE.

 Angel’s Home is set in a 19th-century building and has a beautiful rooftop terrace (where you can enjoy a scrumptious breakfast) that boasts some great views over the Sultanahmet area. ▶️ SEE MORE PHOTOS OF ANGEL’S HOME HERE.

 White House is a luxurious 4-star hotel whose opulently-furnished rooms give you the true feeling of royalty.
-Located just 5 mins from all major Istanbul attractions, the hotel has excellent service and an ability to delight their customers. ▶️ CHECK MORE REVIEWS OF WHITE HOUSE HOTEL HERE.
+Located just 5 minutes from all major Istanbul attractions, the hotel has excellent service and an ability to delight its customers. ▶️ CHECK MORE REVIEWS OF WHITE HOUSE HOTEL HERE.

 Practical information for 1 day in Istanbul